pozitron57/plotnik/README.md

     A1 = Adiabatic().at(v1,p1).to(v2, 'volume').arrow().dot()
     p2 = A1.end[1] # A1.end returns coordinates (x,y) for the last point of A1 process

+    # Process T1 has no .at(), so it takes the last point from the previous
+    # process A1 as an initial point
     T1 = Iso_t().to(v1, 'volume').arrow().dot().label(2, dy=0)
     p3 = T1.end[1]